docker/app/README.md

 ## Sharing your application on the Hub

-You can push any application to the Hub using `docker-app push`:
+You can push any application to the Hub or any other registry using `docker-app push`:

 ``` bash
 $ docker-app push --tag myhubuser/myimage:latest